Lichbio/Corona_Data-analysis/README.md

 # Corona_Data-analysis
-Codes were written by Python
+Codes were written in Python